web-slate/backend-papers/java/basic.md

 ### Java Basics
 <details>
   <summary>What is JDK?</summary>
- Java development kit used for developing business logics, web services etc... which intern will have inbuilt toolkit or compiler like creating Java schema from XML file and much more.
+ Java development kit used for developing business logics, web services etc... which in turn will have inbuilt toolkit or compiler like creating Java schema from XML file and much more.
 JDK comes with JRE.
 </details>
 <details>
   <summary>What is JRE?</summary>